-Paris, November 27, 2019 – As part of the European Horizon 20201 programme, Capgemini has been entrusted to coordinate Project Phoenix, a programme set up and funded by the European Commission (€8 million), to protect the electrical energy systems and networks in Europe (EPES2).
+Paris, November 27, 2019 – As part of the European Horizon 2020 program, Capgemini has been entrusted to coordinate Project Phoenix, a program set up and funded by the European Commission (€8 million), to protect the electrical energy systems and networks in Europe (EPES).
 This three-year project began on September 1, 2019.

-To address the security challenges facing energy infrastructure across Europe, Capgemini is helping the European Commission to strengthen the system by implementing a data protection programme which includes constant monitoring for attacks.
+To address the security challenges facing energy infrastructure across Europe, Capgemini is helping the European Commission to strengthen the system by implementing a data protection program which includes constant monitoring for attacks.

 The European Commission chose to be accompanied by experts at a European level to:

-Coordinated by Capgemini, this mission is based on a consortium of 24 partners from 10 countries of the European Union3.
-Major European players in the fields of energy, public services and science from Finland, France, Germany, Greece, Italy, Luxembourg, Norway, Romania and Slovenia are at the heart of this programme, which runs until the summer of 2022.
+Coordinated by Capgemini, this mission is based on a consortium of 24 partners from 10 countries of the European Union.
+Major European players in the fields of energy, public services and science from Finland, France, Germany, Greece, Italy, Luxembourg, Norway, Romania and Slovenia are at the heart of this program, which runs until the summer of 2022.

 Olivier Sevillia, CEO of Capgemini’s Europe Strategic Business Unit and member of the Group Executive Board, said, “With Phoenix, our mission is to strengthen the system that protects energy activities in Europe.
-In addition, this project allows us to take part in the ambitious Horizon 2020 programme.
-We are proud that the European Commission has put its trust in Capgemini to coordinate this major programme.
-We are happy to be able to collaborate with such prestigious organisations to bring this mission to a successful conclusion.”
+In addition, this project allows us to take part in the ambitious Horizon 2020 program.
+We are proud that the European Commission has put its trust in Capgemini to coordinate this major program.
+We are happy to be able to collaborate with such prestigious organizations to bring this mission to a successful conclusion.”